muhammedogz/GTU-University-Assignments/README.md

 - Teaches fundamental of Computer Science
 - Introduces fields of Computer Science
-- Introduces to programing with C and Arduino
+- Introduces to programming with C and Arduino

 </details>